Rochelle's interest in California history was rekindled when she began leading tours at a local museum in an 1850s gold

 And yes— even at full price the experience would have been very interesting and worthwhile.
 I would recommend it.

 When you enter you will get a diagram map of the exhibits and a list of times for feedings and special presentations.

 We enjoyed seeing the puffins diving for their food and "flying" underwater, but we did not get as good of a view of the sea otters.
 It is a very popular exhibit and I think it could have been planned to provide better viewing.
-Also, we heard that the particular Saturday when we were there might have been a record-breaker for a day's attendance.
+Also, we heard that the particular Saturday when we were there might have been a record-breaker for attendance.
 The aquarium is large but it got quite crowded by noon.
 The good news is, you can have your hand stamped to go out and have lunch or shop and come back later in the day, which we did.

 Make sure you see the largest tank, called "The Open Sea."
 It is a 1,200,000-gallon tank that has one of the world's largest single-pane acrylic windows.
-The size of the13 inch thick window makes you say, "how did they do that?"
+The size of the 13-inch thick window makes you say, "how did they do that?"
 (It's a closely guarded trade secret of a Japanese company.)